danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 and configure logging options at the Group instead of Thing level.
 Billing Groups are similar to Thing Groups, but can be associated with tags which facilitates categorization and tracking of IoT related costs.
-Finally, Jobs are essentially a remote command that will be interpretted by one or many Things, but with bells and whistles.
+Finally, Jobs are essentially a remote command that will be interpreted by one or many Things, but with bells and whistles.
 Jobs can be scheduled, applied to Thing Groups, or rolled out in stages.
 Things report the status of a Job when starting or stopping it.